What is a fuse? Simply put, it’s your first line of defense against a short circuit.

 One of the most common types of fuses are blade fuses, which typically have two flat terminals protruding from the fuse element housing.
 The housings are colored by amperage according to the industry standards, and indicator fuse style housings appear clear.
 The clear housing of indicator fuses allows easy visibility to the indicator light showing a fuse is blown.

-To begin, consider the most common type of blade fuse, ATO Fuses.
+To begin, consider the most common type of blade fuse, ATO fuses.
 This basic type of fuse is widely used automotive and marine applications.
 With standard size, color, and varied mounting options, they are an easy choice.
-This style of blade fuse even has a Smart Glow fuse option, to indicate when a fuse is blown and makes it easy to find.
+This style of blade fuse even has a Smart Glow fuse to indicate when a fuse is blown and makes it easy to find.

 Micro2 fuses and Micro3 fuses have now surpassed Mini fuses in being the new vehicle standard.
 Micro2 fuses are great for high temperature environments, and are RoHS compliant.
 On the other hand, Micro3 fuses are similar to Micro2 fuses except the Micro3s have a different footprint.
 Instead of just having 2 terminals, they have 3 terminals.
-The center terminal in Micro3s is common to both of its fuse elements.
+The center terminal in Micro3 fuse is common to both of its fuse elements.

 Last, but not least, are the Maxi blade fuses.
 These are the largest type of blade fuse, and are often found in older vehicles with high amperage circuits.
 Maxi fuses are found in both foreign and domestic cars.
 Maxi indicator fuses are also available.

 When more amperage is required, bolt-down fuses come into play.
 Plus, having a bolt-down design allows for easy installation and replacement.